Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-8.md

 You'll come back to this later.
 We need to put some things in place first before we make use of this pubsub instance.

-The listening for and publishing subcriptions will be handled with PubSub.
+The listening for and publishing subscriptions will be handled with PubSub.
 Read more about it here:

 https://www.apollographql.com/docs/apollo-server/data/subscriptions/#the-pubsub-class